AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 - by default handleClick will accept a parameter named event

+- Some times you have to send data in handleClick

+`onClick={()=> handleClick(1)}`

 - event mostly used for below purpose.

-`onClick={()=> handleClick(1)}`

 ## preventDefault